What is BRI?

 - When asked about your status at the UW (Medicine, other UW school, or UW affiliate), you should have at least one, but no more than one, “yes” answer.
 If you do have multiple appointments, choose the affiliation that tracks your training grant appointment or primary appointment (the appointment for which you are participating in the BRI).

-- When asked for information about your PI, the answer should be your PI, Program Director or Department Administrator - the person requiring your attendance.
+- When asked for information about your PI, the answer should be your PI, Program Director or Department Chair/Administrator - the person requiring your attendance.
 This will be the person who needs your attendance information.
 Beginning in 2009, PIs, grant administrators, trainees, etc, are able to track attendance history on the BRI website.

 - When asked your position on the grant, your answer should be your position on the grant (trainee, fellow, post-doc) or, if not grant-funded, your position in the department (faculty, fellow, etc.).